 Presumably you're reading this because you've arrived at either the bus station or the train station.
 Consult Google Maps for up-to-date walking directions from the bus station (~30min), or the ~45min walk from the train station.
-For the 2016 conference, the bridge across the Rideau canal from Somerset St. W. to the UOttawa campus is open, but there is a detour on the Campus side due to construction.
+For the 2017 conference, the bridge across the Rideau canal from Somerset St. W. to the UOttawa campus is open again, with no detour.

 If you're walking from the train station, note Google suggests walking down Robinson Avenue, which lacks sidewalks, to get from Hurdman Ave. to Lees Ave.
 Taking the walkway at the end of Hurdman Ave. to Lees Ave. is an alternate route that seems more pedestrian-friendly.

 Ottawa is a very bicycle-friendly city, in general, with dedicated bike paths and bike lanes.
 There are several bicycle rental shops, including one near campus (RentABike/Vélocation) if you aren't traveling with your own bicycle.
 A quick internet search will turn up quite a lot of information about biking in and around Ottawa - more than we can reasonably link to here!
-Be aware of hazards and detours resulting from the Confederation Line construction (see Walking section, above).
+Be aware of hazards and detours resulting from the Confederation Line construction.